-The configuration for the first NN is $222 \times D_H \times D_H \times D{BN} \times D_H \times K$, where K is the number of targets.
-The dimensionality of the bottleneck layer, D{BN} was fixed to 80.
+The configuration for the first NN is $222 \times D_H \times D_H \times D{BN} \times D_H \times K$ , where K is the number of targets.
+The dimensionality of the bottleneck layer, $D{BN}$ was fixed to 80.
 This was shown as optimal in [6].
-The dimensionality of other hidden layers was set to 1500.
+The dimensionality of the "regular" hidden layers $D_H$ was set to 1500.
 The bottleneck outputs from the first NN are sampled at times t-10, t-5, t, t+5 and t+10, where t is the index of the current frame.
-The resulting 400-dimensional features are input to the second stage NN with the same topology as first stage.
-The 80 bottleneck outputs from the second NN (referred as SBN) are taken as features for the conventional GMM/UBM i-vector based SID system.
+The resulting $80 \times 5 = 400$ -dimensional features are input to the second stage NN with the same topology as first stage.
+The 80 bottleneck outputs from the second NN (referred as SBN) are taken as features for the conventional GMM/UBM ivector based SID system.

-We experimented with English and multilingual BN features.
+We experimented with monolingual (English and Mandarin) and multilingual BN features.
 In the case of multilingual training, we adopted training scheme with block-softmax, which divides the output layer into parts according to individual languages.
 During training, only the part of the output layer is activated that corresponds to the language that the given target belongs to.
-See [19, 20] for detailed description.
+See [20, 21] for detailed description.

-2.3 DNN Alignment
+2.3.
+DNN Alignment

 The true frame alignment is a hidden variable in GMM modeling.
 Traditionally, it is computed using the GMM UBM (as used in the "baseline" and "SBN" experiments further in the paper).
-However, it was shown that DNNs (as well as other models, e.g. [13, 15, 14]) can be used directly for posterior computation [2]
+However, it was shown that DNNs can be used directly for posterior computation [2].